Aishe Ghosh: Political career

 She received widespread support including from actress, Deepika Padukone and the Chief Minister of Kerala, Pinarayi Vijayan who personally came to meet her.
 The police charged Aishe Ghosh for vandalism and assault for the incident but no arrests were made.
 She later alleged that there was a nexus between the attackers, the police and the JNU administration with the intent of breaking up the movement.
 Following the incident, she took part in the nationwide protest movement against CAA and NRC.

 She has also in the authority of the president of the JNUSU, filed a petition at the Delhi High Court against the "arbitrary" fee hikes and fines imposed by the university administration.

 In February 2020, Ghosh was denied permission by two state-run universities in Kolkata to address meetings on campus.
 She was also denied permission by a district administration in West Bengal to hold a rally in West Burdwan.

+She is currently serving as the President of SFI, State Secretariat of Delhi.